 If the above two NPT objectives could be successfully pursued, the Treaty would be immeasurably strengthened.
 It then might be able to effectively stand against the threat of the further proliferation of nuclear weapons resulting from the on-coming effects of climate change.
-But even so with these very great future uncertainties it would seem that an arsenal of a manageable number of weapons, perhaps in the range of around 300 weapons particularly suited for deterrence of small arsenals developing around the world should be retained and improved and kept in the front rank of our defense.
-Such a level could be reached pursuant to a negotiation with Russia some years from now the negotiation result of which could also include the other three P-5 states at lower levels with account taken of the stockpiles of Israel, India and Pakistan at more modest levels.
-North Korea would have to return to the NPT.
-The United States at least has to be prepared for a situation where President Kennedy's nightmare possibly could become a reality.
+But if such things do not happen, among other serious threats the world community has to at least be prepared for a situation where President Kennedy's nightmare could become a reality.